abetlen/ggml-python/README.md

 Python bindings for the [`ggml`](https://github.com/ggerganov/ggml) tensor library for machine learning.

-> **⚠️ This project is in a very early state and currently only offers the basic low-level bindings to ggml**
+> ⚠️ Neither this project nor `ggml` currently guarantee backwards-compatibility, if you are using this library in other applications I strongly recommend pinning to specific releases in your `requirements.txt` file.

 # Documentation